Julie Mond: Career

 She has appeared in several guest starring television roles, including CSI: NY, Cold Case, CSI: Miami, Ironside, Tell Me You Love Me and House.
 Mond had roles in films Something New (2006), Exit Speed (2008), Rest Stop: Don’t Look Back (2008), and Snake and Mongoose (2013).
-Since 2014, Mond has appeared mostly in short films.

 Mond has appeared in several comedy sketches featured on the Funny or Die website.

 Personal life

 In her free time, Mond volunteers at the non-profit organization Young Storytellers in Los Angeles.